 - Give appropriate field tests.

-- Learn to evaluate and analyze test data and make normative comparison.
+- Learn to evaluate and analyze test data and make a normative comparison.

 - Know appropriate statistics.

-- Bring together results of selected tests in order to generate an athletic profile.
+- Bring together the results of selected tests in order to generate an athletic profile.

 Measuring Parameters of Athletic Performance

 - Maximum Muscular Strength

 - This is the force a muscle, or group of muscles can exert in one max effort.

 - The ability of muscle tissue to exert high force while contracting at high speeds.